 Note: Quota administration is cost recovered on a per certificate basis in accordance with the Export Charges (Imposition-General) Regulation 2021 and the Export Control (Fees and Payments) Rules 2021.
 Exporters are invoiced monthly for any quota certificates issued.
 The current cost recovered amount is $35 per certificate issued.

 Airfreight consignments may require urgent documentation and the Quota Unit will endeavour to process these manually if requested.

 If an airfreight certificate is required urgently, email the Quota Unit with the RFP number of the consignment that requires a manual certificate.
 The email must be received by the Quota Unit no later than 1:00pm (Canberra time) for same-day processing.
 Processing of same day certificates cannot be guaranteed as processing and dispatch is dependent on staff availability and couriers.

-When generated, the certificate will be sent to an exporter by Express Post or couriered (if the Quota Unit has been provided with courier details).
+When generated, the certificate can be sent to an exporter by Express Post or couriered (if the Quota Unit has been provided with an exporter’s courier details).

 This listing of current quota entitlement holders can be used by exporters to check which exporters hold quota entitlements, should they wish to approach another exporter for a transfer.